Matt Moore is Getting Hit. Hard. What Gives?

-The Tampa Bay Rays are the team that every other team wants to be.
+The Tampa Bay Rays are that team that every other team wants to be.

 Their latest and greatest minor league graduate wasn't a first round pick.
-But, judging by his "stuff," Matt Moore looks more like an overall first choice, then an eighth-round selection.
+But, judging by his "stuff," Matt Moore looks more like a first overall choice, then an eighth round selection.

 After laying the groundwork for his legend with a stellar ALDS performance in 2011 against the Rangers, Moore put together a fine season in 2012.
 Nothing spectacular, but good for a rookie.
 Too many walks, a strikeout per inning, an ERA under 4.00, a good start.